World of Warcraft: Crossover promotions

 To mark the release of Hearthstone, Blizzard released the Hearthsteed mount for World of Warcraft players.
 The mount is obtained through winning three games in Arena or Play mode.
 Widely advertised on various World of Warcraft websites, this promotion encourages World of Warcraft players to try Hearthstone and marked the first significant crossover implemented between Blizzard games.

 Players who purchase Warlords of Draenor Collector's or Digital Deluxe Edition receive an Orc themed card back in Hearthstone.
 Heroes of the Storm players who reach level 20 receive the Grave Golem battle pet in World of Warcraft and after reaching level 100 in World of Warcraft receive an Ironside Dire Wolf mount in Heroes of the Storm.
 Starting on March 11, 2016, players who level a character to 20 in WoW, which can be completed with the free starter edition, earn the alternate Paladin hero Lady Liadrin in Hearthstone.

 Players who buy Overwatch Origins, Game of the Year, or Collectors Edition are given the Baby Winston battle pet in WoW.

-Animated series

-On August 24, 2020, Blizzard announced that an animated series called Afterlives will premiere on August 27, during the Gamescom 2020 event.